Allah Ditta (hurdler)

 Allah Ditta (born 7 February 1977) is a former Pakistani hurdler.

 Ditta first competed internationally at the 2002 Commonwealth Games in Manchester, England.
-Representing Pakistan, he finished in 5th in his heat of the 400 m hurdles event in a season best time of 51.03 seconds.
-Two months later at the 2002 Asian Games in Busan, South Korea, Ditta finished seventh in the final of the 400 m hurdles stopping the clock at 51.22 seconds.
+Representing Pakistan, he finished 5th in his heat of the 400 m hurdles event in a season best time of 51.03 seconds.
+Two months later at the 2002 Asian Games in Busan, South Korea, Ditta finished seventh in the final of the 400 m hurdles in 51.22 seconds.
 Four years later at the 2006 South Asian Games in Colombo, Sri Lanka, Ditta won gold in the 400 m hurdles in 51 seconds flat.
 Four months later at the 2006 Asian Games in Doha, Qatar, Ditta finished fifth in his heat of the 400 m hurdles and failed to advance to the final.